dariol83/ccsds/README.md

 **Disclaimer: this code is implemented as personal hobby, without any use of external systems or software to test or validate its behaviour (it is neither operationally nor effectively tested).
 It is not endorsed by any organization, association or company.
 As such, strict compliance to the different standards as well as correct behaviour cannot be guaranteed.
 As the Apache License makes clear, use the modules of this repository at your own risk.**

 ## SLE
-The SLE User Test Library (eu.dariolucia.ccsds.sle.utl) is a library that implements the user side (fully compliant) and provider side (partially compliant) of an SLE data exchange session.
+The SLE User Test Library (eu.dariolucia.ccsds.sle.utl) is a library that implements the user side and provider side of an SLE data exchange session.
 It supports RAF, RCF, ROCF and CLTU.
-Support for FSP is currently missing.
+Support for FSP is currently missing and it will be implemented the request/need for it will be reported.
 It uses a custom format for the configuration of the service instances (currently not documented, can be derived by the classes inside the "config" package).
 Highlights are: